mlco2/codecarbon/CONTRIBUTING.md

 ```
 Then, click on the url displayed in the terminal.

-To run the API locally, see [running API server with docker](docker/README.md).

 ### Coding style && Linting

 The coding style and linting rules are automatically applied and enforce by [pre-commit](https://pre-commit.com/).
 This tool helps to maintain the same code style across the code-base to ease the review and collaboration process.
 Once installed ([https://pre-commit.com/#installation](https://pre-commit.com/#installation)), you can install a Git hook to automatically run pre-commit (and all configured linters/auto-formatters) before doing a commit with `pre-commit install`.
 Then once you tried to commit, the linters/formatters will run automatically.
 It should display something similar to: